nkrusch/recontext/notes/dig.md

 - Resulting invariants are precise over the input traces.

-Inference is based on a **subset of traces** for inference [@nguyen2014]
-- Since an invariant holds for any set of traces, it is likely that we can find that same invariant using a smaller subset of the available traces.
+Inference is based on a **subset of traces** for inference [@nguyen2014] Since an invariant holds for any set of traces, it is likely that we can find that same invariant using a smaller subset of the available traces.

-**Different techniques** are used to generate invariants, depending on the invariant kind (polynomial, inequality, etc.) [@nguyen2014]
-- Trace data is treated as points in Euclidean space and DIG computes geometric shapes enclosing the points
+**Different techniques** are used to generate invariants, depending on the invariant kind (polynomial, inequality, etc.) [@nguyen2014] Trace data is treated as points in Euclidean space and DIG computes geometric shapes enclosing the points.

 **Polynomial equality relations**
 - Viewed as unbounded geometric shapes (lines, planes, etc.)
   + use algorithms from linear algebra and geometry to generate invariants
 - From the shapes, obtain equality invariants of the form $c_1t_1 + ··· + c_nt_n = 0$
   where $c_i$ are real-valued and $t_i$ are _terms_ (cf. @nguyen2014 pg.
 5-6).
 - The polynomial degree and number of variables rapidly increase the solution space
 - See @nguyen2014 pg.
 7 for algorithm and details